Moritz Fürste

 Moritz Fürste (born 28 October 1984) is a German field hockey player.
+He was a member of the Germany men's national field hockey team that won the gold medal at the 2008 Summer Olympics and 2012 Summer Olympics as well as at the 2006 World Cup.

+Career

-He was a member of the Men's National Team that won the gold medal at the 2008 Summer Olympics and 2012 Summer Olympics as well as at the 2006 World Cup.
-He played at the Uhlenhorster Hockey Club in Hamburg from 1989 till 2012.
-He was captain of the team.
-He has guided his team to success in the Euro Hockey League on three occasions, winning the title in 2007–08, 2009–10 and 2011–12.
-Fürste also helped his team to a second-place finish in the competition in the 2008–09 Season, when they were defeated by HC Bloemendaal of The Netherlands.
-Since 2012 he is playing at Spanish Club de Campo Villa de Madrid.
-After retiring after season 2018-2019 he just signed a new deal with Royal Beerschot THC in Belgium for 1 season.
+Fürste played at the Uhlenhorster Hockey Club in Hamburg from 1989 till 2012.
+He was captain of the team and had guided his team to success in the Euro Hockey League on three occasions, winning the title in 2007–08, 2009–10 and 2011–12.
+Fürste also helped his team to a second-place finish in the competition in the 2008–09 season, when they were defeated by HC Bloemendaal of Netherlands.

 Moritz Fürste was named as the Euro Hockey League's Most Valuable Player in the 2007–08 and 2009–10 seasons.
 At the 2011 European Championship, he got the Award as Most Valuable Player of the tournament.

+In 2012, Fürste moved to Spanish club Club de Campo Villa de Madrid.
+After retiring after season 2018-2019, he signed a new deal with Royal Beerschot THC in Belgium for 1 season in 2020.

-After his nomination in 2010 and 2011 Fürste was named the IHF World Player of the Year in 2012.
+Fürste was also named the IHF World Player of the Year in 2012.

-Hockey India League

 At the inaugural season of the Hockey India League, Fürste was named one of the six marquee players.
 At the player's auction, he was bought by Ranchi Rhinos for USD75,500, with his base price being USD25,000.
 He captained the team to a first-place finish in the season.
 In the second season, the Rhinos finished third.
 Following the franchise's withdrawal from the League, the entire team was drafted under a new franchise and team named Ranchi Rays, for the third season.
 Fürste, however, pulled out of the tournament to represent his country at the 2015 Indoor World Cup.

 At the 2015 players' auctions, he was bought by Kalinga Lancers for USD105,000, from a base price of USD30,000.
 His team finished fifth in the round-robin stage and failed to enter the knock-outs.
 In the 2016 season, he scored the team's lone goal in a 6–1 loss to Punjab Warriors in the final.
 Reaching the final again in the 2017 season, he scored twice from penalty corner in the final, in the 30th and 59th minutes to beat Dabang Mumbai 4–1.
 With 12 goals that included 11 penalty corner conversions and one field goal to his name, he emerged as the tournament's top-scorer alongside teammate Glenn Turner.